eromanova97/add_abstract_role/README.md

 ```
 find . -name "*.adoc" -type f | while read -r file; do
 ```
--> change the `-name "*.adoc"` part to whatever you need, for example, if you want files that start on `monitoring-*`, simply change it to: `-name "monitoring-*.adoc"`:
+-> change the `-name "*.adoc"` part to whatever you need, for example, if you want files that start with the `monitoring-*` prefix, simply change it to: `-name "monitoring-*.adoc"`:
 ```
 find . -name "monitoring-*.adoc" -type f | while read -r file; do
 ```